What is Burial Insurance? Do I need a Plan? What does it cost?

 Typically, insurers will offer burial, or final expense, life insurance to individuals who are between age 50 and age 85.
 There are some insurance companies, however, that will offer coverage to those who are over age 85.

-Burial insurance policies are permanent life insurance rather than term life policies.
+Burial insurance policies are type of pre-need insurance that is permanent coverage, rather than term life policies.
 This means that these policies do not have a specific time period – or term – of coverage, and, provided that premiums are paid, the policy will not expire.
 In addition, these policies will also include a cash value component where tax-deferred savings can be built up over time.
 These funds may be withdrawn or borrowed against if the policy holder opts to do so.
 However, it is important to note that an unpaid loan or withdrawal will go against the policy’s death benefit.

 There are two benefit levels available with Funeral Insurance plans:

-Graded Life Insurance plans are for those with severe health.
-They are Guaranteed Issue plans (age range is 40-80) with no health questions.
+Graded Life plans are for those with severe health.
+They are Guaranteed Issue life insurance plans (age range is 40-80) with no health questions.
 You cannot be turned down for this plan.
 For someone with a serious health impairment this is the way to go.
+The premiums will be pretty high but for someone who cannot get approved for any other type of policy this will make sure your family is take care of.

 In order to qualify for a Level benefit plan the applicant can have some minor impairments and/or health issue is controlled via medications etc. I know there are many types of impairments and this is why we should speak prior to running quotes.

-It is very common that children, of parents, will begin the process of looking for a plan.
+It is very common that children of elderly parents will begin the process of looking for a plan to offset any funeral cost.
 Be aware that if you do want to apply to a plan you can be the owner of the policy as well as the beneficiary of the policy.
 Your parent(s) must sign the plan (Electronically or over the phone voice signature) and most carriers will call the proposed insured and do a quick interview to make sure they understand what they are applying for.
 This helps prevent fraud and protects your parents from someone taking a life insurance policy against them without their consent.

 When applying for final expense insurance, a medical exam is not typically required.
 This means that the applicant will not need to submit a blood and urine sample.
 This can be a relief for those who have a fear of needles, as well as for those who may have certain health related conditions.